sosukeinu/WordPress-Custom-Post-Types-Sitemap/readme.txt

 Posted on June 21, 2011 by David Kennedy http://davidakennedy.com/blog/sitemap-with-custom-post-types/

-Sitemaps offer visitors a great overview of a site�s content, and WordPress allows you to create them with ease.
+Sitemaps offer visitors a great overview of a site's content, and WordPress allows you to create them with ease.

 Joost de Vaulk shows you how to make one version of a sitemap (http://yoast.com/html-sitemap-wordpress/).
-However, it doesn�t include an option for custom post types, which have become more popular since WordPress 3.0 came out.
+However, it doesn't include an option for custom post types, which have become more popular since WordPress 3.0 came out.

 Here's how to make that happen, building on Joost�s example.
 The Code